 Upon departure, give yourself plenty of time for bag check and security.
 Even though PNS is a small airport, it’s busy during peak periods.
 We were surprised on our visit to find that Southwest Airlines had no electronic kiosks to check-in or self-tag bags.
 We had wait in a very, very long ticket counter line to check our bags and were grateful we arrived early.

-Mobile Regional Airport (MOB): The closest airport in the state of Alabama to the Alabama Beaches is the next county over is Mobile Regional Airport.
+The closest airport within the state of Alabama to the Alabama Beaches is the next county over is Mobile Regional Airport.
 As the name suggests, this airport is smaller than Pensacola and served by just three airlines – Delta, United, and American.
-The drive from MOB to Gulf Shores is about 1.5 hours.
-(Note that Mobile also has another airport, Mobile Downtown Airport, that was previously served by Frontier Airlines.
-Those flights were recently discontinued, leaving the airport with no commercial service.)
+The airport is located on the far west side of the city, making the drive from MOB to Gulf Shores about 1.5 hours long.

 Are the Alabama Beaches a Good Destination to Visit with Kids?

 Yes!
 When it comes to family friendly, Gulf Shores and Orange Beach are about as good as it gets.
 Most of the accommodations were built with families in mind.
 Kid-friendly food and activities abound in the area.
-Restaurants nearly all have things like kids menus and high chairs, and no one is going to look twice at you taking kids just about anywhere in the area.
+Restaurants all reliably have amenities for families like kids menus and high chairs, and no one is going to look twice at you taking kids just about anywhere in the area.

 That’s not to say there isn’t a scene, however, for other kinds of travelers.
 The area is increasingly popular for girlfriend getaways and golf trips.
 And there’s enough of a party and bar scene that spring breakers and 20 somethings can find something that works for them too.
 But family-friendly is definitely the dominant vibe.